 Last updated December 2023

 A. The Haddenham CLT West End development proposal was granted planning permission on 7th February 2018.
 The scheme is for 54 homes, 19 of which will be CLT owned affordbale homes buillt for local people in perpetuity.
 We are working with local developers Palace Green Homes.
 We started work on site in Autumn 2019 but the site was closed in March 2020 as COVID19 struck the UK.
 Work restarted in summer 2020 but under restrictions to satisfy Government guidelines.
-In addition certain building products were in short supply due to transport problems.The revised building schedule is that the first 4 CLT properties will be released for occupation during January/February 2021.
+In addition certain building products were in short supply due to transport problems.The first 6 CLT properties were let during January/February 2021.
 By the end of May 2021 a further 3 properties will have been let, 2 of which are under shared ownership arrangements.
 By December 2021 12 properties were let and 2 held under shared ownership.
 The whole site is planned to be completed during 2023 and the last 5 CLT homes were let during 2022.

 A. Haddenham Community Land Trust (HCLT) put out a request, a "call for land" in 2016 and received offers for two sites.
 These were carefully evaluated by the Trustees and shared with the Haddenham and Aldreth community at a public meeting.
 We decided to select the West End Site as our first scheme.
 There were other suitable sites in the village, but the HCLT financial model requires land to be offered by benevolent land owners who want to help the village and are willing to offer the land at considerably less than normal development prices.
 Other landowners approached have chosen to hold on to and potentially sell their land to the highest bidder.
 This is understandable and will maximise their return and that of the developers, potentially building larger houses and/or increasing the density of development.
 The more community led development we have, the less likely it is for this to happen, which is why we need support from the local community for this project and any that follow.